It’s always handy to have these cornstarch substitutes on hand.

 What is Cornstarch?

-Most of us have used cornstarch at least once or twice.
+Most of us have used cornstarch in recipes at least once or twice.
 And I’m sure that most of us have used it a lot more than that!

 But what exactly is it?